 My Top Choice for an Inexpensive Starter Drum Set for a Younger Child

-For a child between the ages of 4-8, I recommend .
+For a child between the ages of four and eight, I recommend this drum set by De Rosa.
 De Rosa makes good, solid kits that generally run under $150 and have all the parts you need to start rocking immediately.
 These cool kits are basically a grown-up drum set scaled down for a kid, with all the details intact.
-They also sound surprisingly good, which can have the amusing effect of making your little first-grader sound like John Bonham on "When the Levee Breaks." this drum set by De Rosa
+They also sound surprisingly good for something so affordable.

-But I think that any young drummer starting out today should get himself a great teacher and learn all there is to know about the instrument that he wants to play.— Buddy Rich
+But I think that any young drummer starting out today should get himself a great teacher and learn all there is to know about the instrument that he wants to play.

 - Sticks; junior size if your drummer is very young